mahouboy23/IB-notes/sl subjects/Anglais Literrature.md

 **Houseboy**

--   Auditory appeal through vernacular African English and oral storytelling.
+-   Auditory appeal through native African English and oral storytelling.
--   Visual appeal through descriptions of colonial Cameroon and protagonist's struggles with identity and sexuality.
+-   Visual appeal through descriptions of colonial Cameroon and protagonist's struggles with identity.
 -   Written in the 1960s by a Cameroonian writer to reflect concerns about colonialism, racism, and identity in Africa.
 -   Powerful and moving novel that offers a unique perspective on colonialism.